Samuel-Ovalle/Portfolio/docs/assets/task.md

 - add header to mobile and fix error in this element
 - connect another projects whit my portfolio
 - connect footer text to projects
+- adjust transition video to game

+* current task
 - skip initial animation

-* current task

 * task complete
-- fix error in game canvas when start in vertical
+- update the game code to draw the ships in canvas
+- update ship img
+- pre load ships img